57 rue Louis Pasteur, Pièce BRS 329

 She is the Co-Chair of the Law and Ethics Group within the Canadian National Transplant Research Program.
 She is also a Member of the Ethics Working Group on Organ Transplantation, Trillium Gift of Life Network, Ontario.

-In 2013-2014, Professor Chandler is teaching Mental Health Law and Neuroethics.
+In 2014-2015, Professor Chandler is teaching Mental Health Law and Neuroethics, as well as Tort Law.
 She will also be conducting research in relation to organ donation and transplantation as the holder of the 2012-2014 James Kreppner Fellowship (Canadian Blood Services).

-She also teaches Medical Legal Issues and Tort Law.
+She also teaches Medical Legal Issues.
 In the past, she has taught a graduate level course called "Technoprudence," which addresses technology and legal theory.

 Professor Chandler welcomes communication from excellent students seeking to pursue graduate studies in law in the following areas: